 Fortunately, there is another newer eating disorder diagnosis that most people are unaware of known as Other Specified Feeding and Eating Disorder (OSFED).
 I consider this term to be synonymous with ‘disordered eating’.

 OSFED is a clinical definition that acts as a net to catch people who fall through the traditional criteria needed for the most commonly known eating disorders of anorexia nervosa, bulimia nervosa, and binge eating disorder.

 OSFED is where you have one or a combination of the following two symptoms: distressing eating habits and obsessive weight and body image thoughts.

-Now get this too – it’s estimated that 30-50% of people who get diagnosed with eating disorders actually get diagnosed with OSFED.
+Estimates say 30-50% of people with eating disorders actually get OSFED.

 However, eating disorders statistics usually only mention binge eating, anorexia nervosa, or bulimia nervosa.
 That’s why earlier I mentioned ‘commonly known‘.

 But the reality is that OSFED is by far the most common eating disorder diagnosis for both males and females, across ages.